BBaysinger/bb-portfolio/README.md

 > - Primary domain: https://bbaysinger.com
 > - Legacy domain (temporary): https://bbinteractive.io
 > - Both domains will work during the transition.
 Please update bookmarks.
 DNS propagation may take up to 24–48 hours.
+> - Note: Some functionality will be temporarily limited during the initial cutover (e.g., certain admin tools and NDA-protected content).
+Full parity will roll out over the week.

 A modern portfolio website featuring custom interactive components built with React, TypeScript, Next.js, and Payload CMS.
 The site includes a parallax project carousel, animated sprite system, and responsive design components.
 All animations and visual effects are implemented using native web technologies without external 3D, physics, or sprite sheet animation libraries.